Do

 4. After 1-2 weeks, the herbs should be dry enough that they crumble, showing they are ready to be stored.

-How to grow tomatoes in an urban garden
+5. How to grow tomatoes indoors

 For indoor tomato growing, it is best to use 'determinate' varieties of tomatoes as they are more compact as they do not vine.